-“So, what’ll you have,” he asked to the young lady as they scanned over the setting sun.
+“So, what’ll you have,” he asked the young lady as they faced the setting sun.

 “Um, well… I’ll have… um…” She teethed her bottom lip, blinking at the orange and red skyline.

 “It’s just a drink.”
-Shoving hands into his jeans, lips squelched to the side, and scanned the mingling crowd.
+Shoving hands into his pockets, lips squelched to the side, he scanned the mingling crowd.